mrprofessor/rudra.dev/content/posts/custom_user_store_with_auth0.md

 ## Auth0 actions configuration {#auth0-actions-configuration}

-Now that we got everything set up, we can work on the Auth0 actions(login, sign up, password change etc).
-Auth0 allows users to create their custom scripts to autheticate with their database, but the script must return an unique `user_id`.
-The scripts must be written in Javascript, which will run as anonymous functions on Auth0's Node.js platform.
+With the setup in place, our focus can now shift to performing Auth0 actions such as logging in, signing up, and changing passwords.
+While Auth0 allows users to create custom scripts for authentication with their database, these scripts must return a unique `user_id`.
+They must be written in JavaScript and will run as anonymous functions on Auth0's Node.js platform.